ray-project/ray/doc/source/installation.rst

 .. code-block:: bash

   sudo apt-get update
-  sudo apt-get install -y cmake pkg-config build-essential autoconf curl libtool unzip flex bison psmisc python # we install python here because python2 is required to build the webui
+  sudo apt-get install -y build-essential curl unzip psmisc python # we install python here because python2 is required to build the webui

+  # Install Bazel.
+  ./ci/travis/install-bazel.sh

   # If you are not using Anaconda, you need the following.
   sudo apt-get install python-dev  # For Python 2. sudo apt-get install python3-dev  # For Python 3.

-  # If you are on Ubuntu 14.04, you need the following.
-  pip install cmake

   pip install cython==0.29.0